-You can gather most of the information on the project from your team.
-Convincing your client to contribute with feedback and details may be tricky, however.
+Finding the time to discuss the project with your team and gathering information for a B2B case study depends entirely on your organization, and convincing your client to consent and even contribute with feedback and details may be tricky.
 They may have objections to releasing facts and figures about their business because they fear it will reveal strategies and tactics to their competition.

 You can solve this problem in two ways: